webplatform/docs/Main_Page/index.md

 *[[js|JavaScript]]: JavaScript is a scripting language used to make webpages interactive.
 *[[SVG|SVG]]: Scalable Vector Graphics is a family of specifications for two-dimensional vector graphics.

-These pages include links to specifications, educational materials, tutorials, and our nested topics.
+These pages include links to specifications and educational materials.

 == Specific topics ==